RaghavK16/ML_for_IDS/README.md

 * This project involves training supervised machine learning models to create an **Intrusion Detection System**

-* More than 90% accuracy achieved throughout, for each model.
+* More than 90% accuracy achieved throughout, for each model

 * Dataset used: [KDD-99 Dataset](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html)

+* Machine Learning Models used: Naive Bayes, SVM and Logistic Regression

 ## Prerequisite